-Kyoto University, located in the heart of Kyoto Prefecture, is one of the longest standing universities in Japan.
-It is deemed as one of the most prestigious universities in the west coast of Japan, bagging the 38th spot in 2021’s QS world ranking among universities.
-This university has 10 faculties, 18 graduate schools, 13 research institutes, 23 educational institutes and other establishments.
-Kyoto University also consists of a wide international student base, boasting a rich and culturally diverse community in Japan.
+Kyoto University, located in the heart of Kyoto Prefecture, is one of the oldest universities in Japan.
+It is considered to be one of the most prestigious universities in the west coast of Japan, ranking 36th in the 2023 QS World University Ranking.

 English or Japanese Programs?